How do you use the word proprio in Italian? What does it mean? How do you pronounce it?

 Proprio is an adverb that means “really”, “just” or “exactly”.
 You use it when you want to emphasize the action expressed by the verb in a sentence, so it is an intensifier.
-This behavior is similar to the word davvero.
+This function is similar to that of the word davvero.

 Really, just, exactly

 Its pronunciation is close to pro-pree-oh, but remember to roll your R’s!
-If you have trouble pronouncing Italian sounds, refer to the Italian pronunciation guide.
+If you have trouble pronouncing Italian sounds, check out the Italian pronunciation guide.

-Now, let’s see a couple of example sentences with proprio in Italian.
+Now, let’s see some example sentences with proprio in Italian.

 Aiuta Lingookies con un 👍!

 Non so proprio dove abbia messo i miei occhiali.